Saturday, November 2, 2024

 https://ethnobiology.org/sites/default/files/publications/contributions/ainu-ethnobiology-final-web-01-09-2018.pdf

 reports the relatively large seeds (about .5 cm) of Hemerocallis middendorfii were once eaten by the Ainu people in Japan.
-No details on preparation are give.
+No details on preparation are given.
 I tried a few, raw they are ok, but roasted for 15 minutes they taste surprisingly good, like nuts, the texture is not as good or smooth as popular nuts, a bit crumbly, but okay.
 Perhaps I cooked them for a bit too long.

 I am only aware of one other report of Hemerocallis seeds (in general) being edible, Eat the Weeds by Green Deane: